QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 This is an extension of an earlier lecture :doc:`BCG_complete_mkts` about a **complete markets** model.

-In contrast to that lecture, this lecture  describes an instance of a model authored by Bisin, Clementi, and Gottardi :cite:`BCG_2018` in which financial markets are **incomplete**.
+In contrast to that lecture, this one  describes an instance of a model authored by Bisin, Clementi, and Gottardi :cite:`BCG_2018` in which financial markets are **incomplete**.

-Instead of being able to trade equities and a full set of one-period Arrow securities as they can in the earlier lecture :doc:`BCG_complete_mkts`, now consumers and firms trade only equity and a bond.
+Instead of being able to trade equities and a full set of one-period Arrow securities as they can in :doc:`BCG_complete_mkts`, here consumers and firms trade only equity and a bond.

-It is useful to watch how outcomes differ  as  consequences of  trading opportunities differing in the two settings.
+It is useful to watch how outcomes differ  in the two settings.

 In the complete markets economy in :doc:`BCG_complete_mkts`